-Forecasting performances of the model in equation 6 are compared to the three subspecifications and to the AR and RW models by computing both RMSEs (equation (4)) and population weighted RMSEs (equation (5)).
+Forecasting performances of the model in equation 9 are compared to the three subspecifications as well as with the SLX model and to the RW model by computing both RMSEs (equation (7)) and population-weighted RMSEs (equation (8)).
 Moreover, as described in section 4, the RMSEs are calculated in two ways: by using (i) a temporal provincial-specific $RMSE_i$ (see Figures 1 and 2) and (ii) a cross-sectional year-specific $RMSE_t$ (see Table 4).
 In this way, it is possible to understand if the yearly cross-sectional forecast error is driven by the behaviour of certain provinces for which the model fails to perform so well, while weighting for the population helps us to consider the relative dimension of a provincial economy within the national context.